perusio/drush-sql-extras/README.md

 ## 1. drush sql-secure-dump

    This command implements a **secure** database dump.
-It uses the =openssl= command line utility to encrypt and decrypt the files.
+It uses the `openssl` command line utility to encrypt and decrypt the files.

     drush sql-secure-dump @mysite